frederic-perez/AmE-dictionary/data/dictionary.md

 __quinquennial__
 __quinsy__
 __quintessence__ _n_ /kwin-TESS-unss/
-__quintessential__ _adj_ :eight::hammer: _Syn_ ultimate, essential, typical, fundamental, definitive, archetypal, prototypical _Everybody thinks of him as the quintessential New Yorker._
+__quintessential__ _adj_ :nine::hammer: _Syn_ ultimate, essential, typical, fundamental, definitive, archetypal, prototypical _Everybody thinks of him as the quintessential New Yorker._
 __quip__ _n, v_ :seven: (quipped, quippy) /KWIP/ A clever remark or a witty or funny observation or response.
 A clever or witty remark or comment. _They traded quips over a beer._ _Rapid-fire quips._ :es: pulla
 __quire__ _n_ (Not to be confused with _choir_)
 __quirk__ _n_ :nine::m: (quirky, quirkier) /kwəːk/ /KWERK/ _Quirk_ refers to an unusual habit or way of behaving.
 It can also refer to something strange that happens by chance, as in “a quirk of fate.”
 A peculiarity of behavior; an idiosyncrasy. _They accepted her attitude as one of her little quirks._ _A gleeful roast of Utah’s cultural quirks._